-The incremental contribution to global GHGs from a single proposed land management action cannot be accurately translated into its potential effect on global climate change or any localized effects in the area specific to the action.
+The incremental contribution to cumulative global GHGs from a single proposed land management action cannot be accurately translated into its potential effect on cumulative GHG levels or any localized effects in the area specific to the action.
 Currently, global climate models are unable to forecast local or regional effects on resources resulting from a specific subset of emissions.
 However, there are general projections regarding potential impacts on natural resources and plant and animal species that may be attributed to climate change resulting from the accumulation of GHG emissions over time.
-In this EA, the BLM uses GHG emissions as a proxy for impacts and provides context with other proxies such as GHG equivalents and the social cost of GHGs.
+In this EA, the BLM uses GHG emissions as a proxy for impacts and provides context with other proxies such as GHG equivalents.

-For the purposes of this EA, the projected emissions from the proposed action can be compared to modeled emissions that have been shown to have definitive or quantifiable impacts on the climate in order to provide context of their potential contribution to climate change.
+For the purposes of this EA, the projected emissions from the proposed action can be compared to modeled emissions that have been shown to have a definitive or quantifiable contribution to cumulative CHG levels.
 Table 3-1 shows the total estimated GHG emissions from fossil fuels at the global, national, and state scales over the last six years.
 Emissions are shown in megatonnes (Mt) per year of carbon dioxide equivalent (CO2e).
 Chapter 3 of the Annual GHG Report contains additional information on GHGs and an explanation of CO2e.
 State and national energy-related CO2 emissions include emissions from fossil fuel use across all sectors (residential, commercial, industrial, transportation, and electricity generation) and are released at the location where the fossil fuels are consumed.